juseg/alps/articles/erosion/response-referee1.md

 This is correct.
 It concerns only a small number of grid cells, primarily located on the southern slope of the Alps where topography drops abruptly from the highest peaks to deep valleys.
-This information was added to the plot by hatching the regions with fewer than a hundred ice-covered grid cells.
+This information was added to the plot by hatching the regions with fewer than a hundred ice-covered grid cells per elevation band.
 This highlights that low-elevation values are not always representative, as can also be confirmed in the new subplot showing the distribution of cumulative erosion potential over 100 m elevation bins.
 The distribution of glacier cover per